Having Work Friends Makes Us More Productive According to Research

 According to the latest research from the University of Warwick, happiness makes people more productive at work.
 In fact, 12% more productive.
 Happiness is gained from positive interactions with colleagues.

 They also found that women who have a best friend at work are twice as likely to be engaged with work.
-When women feel a deep connection with team members, they are more likely to make positive actions for the business.
+When women feel a deep connection with team members, they are more likely to take positive actions for the business.

 Gallop also found that two-thirds of women say the social aspect of a job is a “major reason” why they work.